kjkuan/tbd/README.md

 as parallel processes.

-Multiple and conditional break points are possible by sourcing _TBD_ multiple times in the script; however, it's not possible to add new break points at runtime.
-Please see the [examples/fizzbuzz](examples/fizzbuzz) script for details.
+Multiple and conditional break points are possible by sourcing _TBD_ multiple times in the script.
+Setting break points at runtime is also possible with the caveat that a break point set from a subshell on its parent process will have no effects.

+See the [examples/fizzbuzz](examples/fizzbuzz) script and `/help` for details.

 Check out the demo [![asciicast](https://asciinema.org/a/btQpdrIcFKJuqgsARFvp7LEXY.svg)](https://asciinema.org/a/btQpdrIcFKJuqgsARFvp7LEXY)